MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

     --ref data/chr6.fa.gz \
     --chr_map data/chr_map \
     --chr 6 \
-    --variants data/variants_of_interest.txt \
     --out out_dir/
 ```

-NOTE: VCF file has "6" instead of "chr6", which is required by bcftools consensus, therefore create a file chr_map with one chromosome number-to-name mapping per line (e.g., "6 chr6") and provide it with --chr_map.

-This script uses bcftools and bgzip to extract regions corresponding to haploblock boundaries (--boundaries_file) from a population VCF file (--vcf).
-Specify variants of interest in a file with one variant per line (--variants), they all must be in the same haploblock and in format: "chr(number only):position".
-We also calculate the mean and average of the number of variants per haploblock, they are saved in **out_dir/variant_counts.tsv** (with 4 columns: START, END, MEAN, STDEV).
-We assign individual hashes, ie integer numbers of lenght variants digits, each corresponding to variant of interest: 1 if variant in the sample or 0 otherwise, they are saved in **out_dir/variant_hashes.tsv** (with two columns: INDIVIDUAL HASH).

-Optionally, if you want to run it for one population, use the TSV file with samples from 1000Genomes (data/igsr-chb.tsv.tsv) and run:
+Optionally, if you want to run it for one population, use the TSV file with samples from 1000Genomes (data/igsr-chb.tsv.tsv):
 ```
-python haploblock_pipeline/step2_phased_sequences.py [...] --samples_file data/igsr-chb.tsv.tsv
+python haploblock_pipeline/step2_phased_sequences.py [...] --samples data/igsr-chb.tsv.tsv
 ```

-This step creates a temporary directory in --out_dir, where it creates a consensus haploblock phased sequences for both haploids for each individual by applying common variants (min allele-frequence must be > 0.05) from previously generated phasesd VCF files to the reference sequence (--ref).
+#### 3. Merge haploblock phased sequences:

-Then generate one merged phased FASTA file per haploblock:
+This step generates one merged phased FASTA file per haploblock with all individuals .

 Here is the instruction for **one haploblock (TNFa)**:
 ```